ossareh/ossareh.github.com/_posts/2024-12-23-network-changes.md

 wire clutter I'd have just upgraded the WiFi APs and been cool with it.
 One thing I did notice is that latency spiked when the MoCa was in the loop.
 For when wired over pure ethernet to our GFiber router ping times were consistently around 8ms to 1.1.1.1 and 13ms when a MoCa was in the loop.
-With the new network git I see pings around 8-11ms.
+With the new network kit I see pings around 8-11ms.

 I chose not to power off the various Deco APs during the tests because most of our home connects to them, so I didn't want devices switching between routers to screw with the data.
 Honestly the data